RobTillaart/AD524X/README.md

 The AD5241 and AD5242 are digital potentiometers.
 The AD5241 has one, the AD5242 has two potentiometers.
 Both types have two output lines O1 and O2.

+The AD5280/82 is compatible with AD5241/42 (based upon datasheet compare).
+The library has separate classes for these but these are not tested with the actual hardware yet.
+Please let me know if you get the AD5280/82 classes working.

 These digital potentiometers come in 10K, 100K and 1M
 and can be set in 256 steps.